savoirfairelinux/dhtnet/BUILD.md

 The Dockerfile has three targets:

-- **`base`**: Sets up the build environment, installs dependencies, and configures CMake (including building dependency libraries like OpenDHT and PJPROJECT), but does not build dhtnet itself
+- **`base`**: Sets up the build environment and source tree
 - **`build`**: Compiles and installs the dhtnet library
 - **`test`**: Runs tests and generates coverage reports

-### Building the base image (dependencies only)
+### Building the development environment

-To build just the base image with all dependencies configured:
+To build an image with the toolchain and source tree ready to configure:

 ```bash
 docker build --target base -t dhtnet:base .